Eperty123/Image-upload---PHP-OOP-/README.md

 # Additionals
 This class includes WideImage which is an image manipulation system for PHP.
 The developer's site can be found her: http://wideimage.sourceforge.net/.

+This class library is dedicated to my course and fellow classmates.